 A good diet should include foods like fruits and veggies, whole grains, legumes, nuts and seeds, dark chocolate, and low-fat dairy.
 For those who eat non-vegetarian food, choose organic meat, fish, and eggs.
 You should always try to avoid highly processed foods that are overloaded with sugar to ensure that your immune system stays healthy.

-If you would like to consult a nutritionist about healthier food habits, Avaana can help you find one.
+If you would like to consult a nutritionist online about healthier food habits, Avaana can help you find one.

 Boosting a weak immune system